ludvigla/RRST/README.md

 docker stop RRST
 ````

-## Setting up the R environment

-Open the `Ìnstallation.Rmd` file and follow the instructions.
+## Running analyses

+When you have opened the rstudio server, you should see the 6 figure folders in the
+file viewer (bottom right).
+Inside each of these folders, there is an `.Rmd` notebook
+that you can run to reproduce the analyses.